gurcharansinghh/html-css-assignment/README.md

 # html-css-assignment
-webpage built using HTML and CSS
+Webpage built using HTML and CSS

-Its Preview is as follows:-
+Its preview is as follows:-

 ![My Image](webpage_preview.JPG)